Raidfire-SDR/Arc-Launcher/README.md

 Please note it will leave a terminal window open until arc is closed, a compile that included hiding the terminal was seen as malicious behaviour by windows defender and quarantined the file on each run, i will investigate hiding the terminal without the anti virus triggers for a v2.

 No flags, no wildcards supplied as is with no support, if it works for you, it work's if it doesn't please don't ask for support.

+Feel free to use the issue page for leaving thanks.